gabrielmcg/synergy-netlify/playbooks/optional-playbooks.md

 The playbooks for deploying optional components are described in the following sections:

 - Deploying Windows VM workers
-- Deploying bare metal workers
+- Deploying bare metal workers on Linux and Windows
 - Deploying Sysdig on Kubernetes
 - Deploying Sysdig on Docker swarm
 - Deploying Splunk on Docker swarm